-The Ryder Cup happens every two years, and while we were sad to not see the tournament in 2019, it’s back for the 2020 edition.
+The Ryder Cup happens every two years it’s back for the 2023 edition.
 The competition hosts teams from Europe and the United States and alternates locations between both each year.
 Like any other golf event, betting on the Ryder Cup is a great way to make the tournament a little more interesting.

 History of the Ryder Cup